idiomaticrefactoring/RIdiom/README.md

   ### You can refer to the video to learn how to use the tool [Video URL](https://youtu.be/45GRKGBSoD4)

-  After the successful installation, we right-click a folder or a file you want to refactor and then click RIdiom in the menu bar.
+  1. After the successful installation, we right-click a folder or a file you want to refactor and then click RIdiom in the menu bar.

-  We need to set the python compiler, its version must be above 3.9.
+  2. We first need to set the python compiler, its version must be above 3.9.
 We also need to install two packages: sympy and pathos.

-  After that, we click RIdiom and the preview button to show details of all refactorable code snippets with selected Python idioms.
+  3. Then we click RIdiom and the preview button to show details of all refactorable code snippets with selected Python idioms.
 We could click the row of a code pair to navigate to the specified file location.
 If we don’t want to refactor some non-idiomatic code fragments, we could select them and then click the remove button.

-Finally, you could click the refactor button to replace the non-idiomatic code with the idiomatic code in the folder or the file.
+  4. Finally, we click the refactor button to replace the non-idiomatic code with the idiomatic code in the folder or the file.

 ## Python Package: